MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/The-ISESnippetObject.md

 ###  <a name="Action"></a> CodeFragment
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

- The read\-only property that gets the code fragment to be inserted into the editor.
+ The read-only property that gets the code fragment to be inserted into the editor.

 ```
 # Get the code fragment associated with the first snippet item.